connect2code/pubsub/README.md

 # pubsub
-## Low level design for a Publisher Subsciber Messaging System in Java
+## Low level design for a Publisher Subscriber Messaging System in Java